-We currently have four diversity networks helping to support and promote diversity and inclusion at Reading, in addition to our Health, Advocacy, Respect and Care (HARC) Adviser Network.
+We currently have five diversity networks helping to support and promote diversity and inclusion at Reading, in addition to our Health, Advocacy, Respect and Care (HARC) Adviser Network.

 We encourage anyone who's interested in starting a new network to contact one of our Diversity and Inclusion Deans.

 The Parent and Family Network is designed to be a source of information-sharing and support for working parents and parents-to-be at the University of Reading.
 It has been set up by parents, for parents, and is open to all colleagues who have, or care for, children (of any age) or who expect to in the future.

 The coordinators of the group are Nicola Hall (firstname.lastname@example.org) and Ellen McManus-Fry (email@example.com), who were inspired to set up the Network when they realised the importance of peer support and informal information networks in their return to work after maternity leave.

 From next term (October 2019) we intend to hold quarterly meet-ups where you will be able to find out about the facilities and policies in place to support working parents, meet other members of the Network, and share your experiences of balancing family and work.

 To join the Network you can either email the coordinators or follow the Microsoft Teams group link.

 Launched in 2017, the Staff Disability Network is an inclusive support network for all staff with a range of disabilities, impairments and / or mental health conditions, as well as non-disabled staff with an interest in disability issues.